- December 27, 2021

 - The game is free to play, making it accessible to a wide audience.

-- Some players find the game enjoyable and fun, praising its simplicity and potential for speedrunning.
+- Some players find the gameplay fun and engaging, with potential for speedrunning and level creation.

-- The visuals are considered extremely poor quality and lack any contemporary appeal.
+- The visuals are considered extremely poor quality and lack any artistic merit.

-- The gameplay is described as bland and unoriginal, failing to engage many players.
+- The gameplay is described as bland and unoriginal, failing to offer anything new to the platforming genre.

-- The game has received a dismal public reception, with very few concurrent players at its peak.
+- The game has received a dismal public reception, with very few concurrent players and many reviews mocking its quality.

 “The graphics are stunning, the storyline is intense and immersive, and the lore is deep and thoughtful.”